DusanKasan/Knapsack/README.md

 #### find(callable $function, mixed $ifNotFound = null, bool $convertToCollection = false) : mixed|Collection
 Returns first value for which $function(value, key) returns true.
 If no item is matched, returns $ifNotFound.
-If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection will be returned.
+If $convertToCollection is true and the return value is an iterable an instance of Collection will be returned.
 ```php
 Collection::from([1, 3, 3, 2])
     ->find(function ($value) {